 Founder, Director — Scott A. J. Johnson

 Scott has been carrying out research into low tech since tried to build a catapult in 6th grade.
 He followed that interest to a Ph.D. in anthropology (Tulane University, 2012), focusing on archaeology.
 He’s taught at universities across the US and Canada and led international field projects funded by the National Science Foundation and National Geographic Society.
 He is also the author of several books (Translating Maya Hieroglyphs, Why Did Ancient Civilizations Fail?).
-Today, he works at the Low Technology Institute and lives in Madison, Wisconsin, with his wife and dog.
+Today, he works at the Low Technology Institute and lives in the historic village of Cooksville, Wisconsin (just south of Madison), with his wife and dog.
 He enjoys a good cup of tea, aikido, running, and books.

 We are looking for volunteers to lend their experience to the institute’s project.
 Have you been carrying out experiments on nonindustrial technology?
 Are you interested in helping to staff and organize the Bulletin and/or Low Technology Journal?
 Let us know: email@example.com.